kohler/hotcrp/devel/manual/hotcrapi.md

 To delete a submission, run `php batch/hotcrapi.php paper delete PID`.

-Textual error messages and warnings are written to standard error.
+Error messages and warnings are written to standard error.

 ## `search`